zachorg/EzStackSite/frontend/README.md

 3. In the app:

-   - Sign in with Google, then go to `/account` to generate an API key.
+   - Sign in at `/login`, then go to `/account` to generate an API key.
 Keys are displayed once and not stored in plaintext.
-   - Use `/playground` to send/verify/resend OTP (sms/email) or OTE (email) codes via `/api/proxy/*`.
+   - Configure your project in `/settings`.
+OTP/OTE playground has been removed from the UI.

 Implementation notes